Farama-Foundation/gym-docs/docs/atari/assault.md

 ### Description
 You control a vehicle that can move sideways.
 A big mother ship circles overhead and continually deploys smaller drones.
 You must destroy these enemies and dodge their attacks.
+Detailed documentation can be found on [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareID=827).

 ### Actions
 By default, all actions that can be performed on an Atari 2600 are available in this environment.